-We love to encourage children of all ages to be involved volunteering with the Food Bank of Northeast Georgia!
+We love to encourage children of all ages to get involved volunteering through the Food Bank of Northeast Georgia and provide opportunities for children to make an impact serving their community.
 For safety purposes, we require all people under the age of 18 to be accompanied by an adult.
 For groups, minors 10 to 15 years old must have one adult chaperone for every 5 minors.
 Minors 16-17 years old must have one adult chaperone for every seven minors.